Category Archives: Jordanian Royals

 On July 21, 1951, Prince Hussein was accompanying his grandfather King Abdullah I to a mosque in Jerusalem when the king was killed by an assassin’s bullet.
 Hussein was at his side and was hit too, but a medal that had been pinned to Hussein’s chest at his grandfather’s insistence deflected the bullet and saved his life.

-With his father now becoming King, Hussein was named Crown Prince in September 1951.
+When his father became King of Jordan, Hussein was named Crown Prince in September 1951.
 His father King Talal suffered from mental illness and was forced to abdicate just a year later.
 The 16-year-old Crown Prince became King Hussein I with a regency council established until he reached the age of 18.

 The King married a second time in 1961 to the British-born Antoinette Gardiner, who took the title HRH Princess Muna al-Hussein.
 This marriage, too, ended in divorce in 1971.
 The couple had four children: King Abdullah II (1962), Prince Feisal (1963), and twins Princess Aisha (1968) and Princess Zein (1968)